Shaun Weiss: Personal life

 In July 2017, Weiss was sentenced to 150 days in the Los Angeles County Jail for petty theft.
 He served just 12 days in jail due to overcrowding.
 Five days after his release, Weiss was arrested on August 2, 2017, for possession of a controlled substance, methamphetamine, in Burbank, California and was sentenced to 90 days in jail.

-As of January 2023, Weiss graduated drug court and is three years sober.
+As of January 2022, Weiss graduated drug court and is two years sober.